U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Terms used in this analysis:

-British thermal unit(Btu): The quantity of heat required to raise the temperature of 1 pound of liquid water by 1 degree Fahrenheit at the temperature at which water has its greatest density (approximately 39 degrees Fahrenheit).
+British thermal unit(s) (Btu): The quantity of heat required to raise the temperature of 1 pound of liquid water by 1 degree Fahrenheit at the temperature at which water has its greatest density (approximately 39 degrees Fahrenheit).

 Carbon intensity (economy): The amount of carbon by weight emitted per unit of economic activity.
 It is most commonly applied to the economy as a whole, where output is measured as the gross domestic product (GDP).
 The carbon intensity of the economy is the product of the energy intensity of the economy and the carbon intensity of the energy supply.
-Note: this value is currently measured in the full weight of the carbon dioxide emitted.
+Note: this value is currently measured in the full weight of the carbon dioxide emitted (CO2/GDP).

 Carbon intensity (energy supply): The amount of carbon by weight emitted per unit of energy consumed.
 A common measure of carbon intensity is weight of carbon per Btu of energy.
 When there is only one fossil fuel under consideration, the carbon intensity and the emissions coefficient are identical.
 When there are several fuels, carbon intensity is based on their combined emissions coefficients weighted by their energy consumption levels.
 Note: this value is currently measured in the full weight of the carbon dioxide emitted (CO2/energy or CO2/Btu).

-Cooling degree-days (CDD): A measure of how warm a location is over a period of time relative to a base temperature, most commonly specified as 65 degrees Fahrenheit.
+Cooling degree days (CDD): A measure of how warm a location is over a period of time relative to a base temperature, most commonly specified as 65 degrees Fahrenheit.
 The measure is computed for each day by subtracting the base temperature (65 degrees) from the average of the day's high and low temperatures, with negative values set equal to zero.
-Each day's cooling degree-days are summed to create a cooling degree-day measure for a specified reference period.
-Cooling degree-days are used in energy analysis as an indicator of air conditioning energy requirements or use.
+Each day's cooling degree days are summed to create a cooling degree day measure for a specified reference period.
+Cooling degree days are used in energy analysis as an indicator of air conditioning energy requirements or use.

 Energy intensity: A measure relating the output of an activity to the energy input to that activity.
 It is most commonly applied to the economy as a whole, where output is measured as the gross domestic product (GDP) and energy is measured in Btu that allow for the summing of all energy forms.
 On an economy-wide level, it is reflective of both energy efficiency as well as the structure of the economy.
 Economies in the process of industrializing tend to have higher energy intensities than economies that are in their post-industrial phase.
 The term energy intensity can also be used on a smaller scale to relate, for example, the amount of energy consumed in buildings to the amount of residential or commercial floor space.